deic-dk/files_picocms/README.md

 - Place `files_picocms` in your app folder.
 - Copy the folder `samplesite` to the folder of some user
-- Set them uid of this user in the app settings
+- Set the uid of this user in the app settings
+- If necessary, modify the copied file `samplesite/themes/default/fontello.css`:
+  Change
+  `url('/apps/files_picocms/lib/samplesite/themes/default/font/fontello.eot?13793670');`
+  etc. to match your webroot, e.g. to `url('/nextcloud/apps/files_picocms/lib/samplesite/themes/default/font/fontello.eot?13793670');`
 - Set up your web server to redirect '/sites/some_site' to '/apps/files_picocms?site=some_site', via the two mod_rewrite rules: